Ryan Fitzpatrick

 Ryan Joseph Fitzpatrick (born November 24, 1982) is an American former professional football quarterback who played in the National Football League (NFL) for 17 seasons.
 He started at quarterback for nine teams, the most in league history.
 Fitzpatrick is also the only NFL player to have a passing touchdown with eight different teams.
 Since retiring, he has served as an analyst for Thursday Night Football on NFL on Prime Video.

-Fitzpatrick played college football for the Harvard Crimson, becoming the school's first quarterback to have over 1,000 rushing yards, and was selected by the St. Louis Rams in the seventh round of the 2005 NFL draft.
+Fitzpatrick played college football for the Harvard Crimson, winning Ivy League Player of the Year and setting the school record for quarterback rushing yards.
+He was selected by the St. Louis Rams in the seventh round of the 2005 NFL draft.
 Fitzpatrick's longest stint was with the Buffalo Bills for four seasons, while his only two winning seasons were with the 2015 New York Jets and the 2020 Miami Dolphins.
 As a member of the Tampa Bay Buccaneers in 2018, Fitzpatrick became the first NFL quarterback to throw for over 400 yards in three consecutive games.
 He holds the most career passing yards and passing touchdowns among NFL quarterbacks without a postseason appearance.

+Early life

+Ryan Joseph Fitzpatrick was born on November 24, 1982, in Gilbert, Arizona.
+He attended Highland High School in Gilbert.

 College career

 While an economics student at Harvard University, Fitzpatrick had five starts for the Crimson during the 2001 and 2002 seasons, working as the backup for Neil Rose.
 In 2002, Fitzpatrick recorded 1,155 passing yards with eight touchdowns and no interceptions to go along with 523 rushing yards and five touchdowns.

 After Rose graduated in 2003, Fitzpatrick took over the starting job and finished his junior campaign with 1,770 yards, 16 touchdowns, and eight interceptions in seven games.
 Additionally, he ran for 430 yards and six touchdowns, leading his team to a 7–3 record.

 In 2004, Fitzpatrick was named the Ivy League Player of the Year and winner of the George H. "Bulger" Lowe Award, as he accumulated 1,986 yards with 13 touchdowns and six interceptions.
 Fitzpatrick also led Harvard to a 10–0 record, thus winning the Ivy League Championship.
 He ranked second on the team with 448 rushing yards and five scores.

-For his career, Fitzpatrick ranked second on Harvard's career list for pass completions, touchdowns, passing yards, and pass completion percentage, topped only by Neil Rose.
-Fitzpatrick's 641 pass attempts rank fourth in school history and his 1,006 total plays for 6,721 yards in total offense broke the old school career records of 1,005 plays by Mike Giardi (1991–93) and 6,519 yards by Rose.
+For his career, Fitzpatrick ranked third on Harvard's career list for pass completions, touchdowns, and passing yards.
+Fitzpatrick's 1,006 total plays for 6,721 yards in total offense broke the old school career records of 1,005 plays by Mike Giardi (1991–93) and 6,519 yards by Neil Rose.
+(His total plays record has since been surpassed.)
 Fitzpatrick was also the school's first quarterback to rush for over 1,000 career yards.